Ricardoes Tomatoes and Strawberries Farm

 Overview

-Just one minute off the M1 roundabout just north of the northern Port Macquarie turnoff, an ideal pit stop - Ricardoes with free entry is an ideal swift refreshment stopover along the road or an…
+Just a moment off the M1 roundabout, three kilometres north of Port Macquarie, is the perfect pit stop.
+Ricardoes Farm with free entry is an ideal refreshment stopover along the road or an indulgence…

-Just one minute off the M1 roundabout just north of the northern Port Macquarie turnoff, an ideal pit stop - Ricardoes with free entry is an ideal swift refreshment stopover along the road or an indulgence for all ages to while away several hours.
+Just a moment off the M1 roundabout, three kilometres north of Port Macquarie, is the perfect pit stop.
+Ricardoes Farm with free entry is an ideal refreshment stopover along the road or an indulgence for all ages to while away several hours.

-Row upon row of outstanding white igloo-style greenhouses march across lush countryside.
-Inside, glorious red-ripe tomatoes climb to the sky on towering Jack and the Beanstalk-type vines and sweet succulent strawberries scale vertical latticed avenues.
-All attractions are under cover in the greenhouses in case of rain, wind or chill.
+Rows of white igloo-style greenhouses march across lush countryside.
+Inside, red-ripe tomatoes climb on towering Jack and the Beanstalk-type vines and sweet succulent strawberries scale vertical latticed avenues.
+Everything's under cover in case of rain or cold.

 Actively welcomes people with access needs.